ssosnik/app-rating/README.md

 ![Swagger UI Screenshot](docs/swagger-ui.png)
 ## Configuration
 The configuration could be done by placing a custom application.properties file in the same folder as app-rating-0.0.1-SNAPSHOT.jar.
-Default config is show below:
+Default config is shown below:
 ```properties
 server.port=8080
 build.version=@project.version@